Strike Back (TV series): Legacy (2015)

 Strike Back returned to Cinemax on 31 July 2015 for the final series of ten new episodes.
-Initially scheduled for summer 2014, the series had to be pushed back due to an off-set injury to series star Sullivan Stapleton.
+Initially scheduled for summer 2014, the series had to be pushed back owing to an off-set injury to series star Sullivan Stapleton.

 Scott and Stonebridge are sent on a mission to rescue Chloe Foster, the kidnapped daughter of Robin Foster, a British diplomat negotiating North Korea's nuclear disarmament.
 Robin is forced to carry a bomb into the chambers of the North Korean delegation, killing a general.
 Section 20 investigates Office 39, a clandestine branch of the North Korean army, and identifies Robin's wife, Mei Foster, as an Office 39 deep-cover agent.
 Mei has spent her life trying to advance North Korea's nuclear programme and has used her position to broker a deal with the yakuza to acquire key components for long-range missiles.
 Section 20 are unsuccessful in intercepting a shipment of vanadium, leading Scott and Stonebridge to infiltrate North Korea and sabotage their missile production, setting the programme back decades.
 Mei is blamed for the failure—despite repeatedly warning her government about Section 20—and turns rogue, activating a network of sleeper agents across Europe.
 They build an improvised nuclear device and plan to set it off at a summit in Geneva.
 Section 20 operatives disarm the bomb but the diplomatic fallout sees Whitehall disavow them.
 Scott and Stonebridge are ambushed by a CIA kill team and go on the run.